khilman/lava-docker/README.md

     type: the LAVA device-type of this device
     slave:		(optional) Name of the slave managing this device.
 Default to first slave found or default_slave if set.
     kvm: (For qemu only) Does the qemu could use KVM (default: no)
+    lava:           (optional) Default is True, If set to False, the board will be not added to LAVA, but udev rules is still added.
     uboot_ipaddr:	(optional) a static IP to set in uboot
     uboot_macaddr:	(Optional) the MAC address to set in uboot
     custom_option:	(optional) All following strings will be directly append to devicefile included in {% opt %}